deciob/why-amd/README.md

-## Should we adopt it?
+## Is AMD worth it?
 - There are many different ways for organizing and loading client-side JavaScript
 - The **AMD** approach is only one among many

-## It depends...
-- From the project one is working on
-- And from personal taste

-As a **javascripter** I am not a big fan of the **Rails Asset Pipeline**.

-# Why?
+- Rails in its Asset Pipeline uses a different approach

 ## Why do I not like the asset pipeline - 1

-It is not truly modular and there is no implicit way of protecting variables from the global name-space.
+It is not truly modular and there is no built-in way of protecting variables from the global name-space.